 What is the Career Development Review?

-The Career Development Review Scheme (CDR) for professional services staff is an annual review designed to allow you and your line manager to:
+The Career Development Review Scheme (CDR) for professional services staff is a continuous process designed to allow you and your line manager to:

-This page provides a range of updated resources and support to enable all staff to make the most of the CDR process, including:
+This toolkit provides a range of updated resources and support to enable all staff to make the most of the CDR process, including:

 The CDR process at a glance